-It’s brutal out there, not just for job-seekers anymore, but also for employers.
+It is becoming increasingly difficult for employers to attract staff in the current competitive climate.
 The uncertainty of the last couple of years has left a lasting impact on the job market, with fewer candidates applying across all industries, and changing candidate expectations.
 Agricultural job recruitment is no exception, with staff shortages being felt across Australia.

 SEEK.com.au reports a market-wide trend indicative of strong job numbers but a decrease in applicants, even in agribusiness and agricultural industries.